pachyderm/pachyderm/examples/spouts/spout101/README.md

 to the output repo
 using the **put file** command of `pachyderm-python`'s library.
-A second pipeline will process those commits and log an entry in a separate log file depending on their size.
+A second pipeline will then process those commits and log an entry in a separate log file depending on their size.